Koselugo (Selumetinib)

 Storage

-Store Koselugo capsules in the original bottle to protect from moisture.
-Keep in a cool, dry place where the temperature stays below 30°C. Do not remove the desiccant pack from the bottle.
-Keep out of reach of children.
-Do not use after the expiry date stated on the bottle.
+Store Koselugo in its original bottle in a cool, dry place below 30°C. Keep it out of reach of children and do not use after the expiry date.

 Overdose Information